dgoswami75/route-creator/README.md

-# route-generator
+# route-creator
 Framework agnostic auto generator of routes for node application based on application folder structure.
 Forces developers to follow a sensible modular structure for their node applications.
 Compatible with Express, Restify and Hapi (tested these so far).

-## Why route-generator
+## Why route-creator
-Route-generator is NOT a framework.
+route-creator is NOT a framework.
 Its a utility to help you organize your code better and promote modularization.

-Node applications typically have the following components but even the popular frameworks like express, restify, hapi etc. don't provide enough guidance to structure an application. route-generator provides *one* way to structure your applications.
+Node applications typically have the following components but even the popular frameworks like express, restify, hapi etc. don't provide enough guidance to structure an application. route-creator provides *one* way to structure your applications.
 I'll add more ways down the road.

-The approach that route-generator takes it is pretty simple.
+The approach that route-creator takes it is pretty simple.
 You just create your code artifacts as you please following a few simple rules.
-The route-generator will *generate* the routes and register them with your server.
+The route-creator will *generate* the routes and register them with your server.
 Currently, it generates both GET and POST routes and that should be okay for most applications.
 I will add a way to specify the method later.
 # Usage
 1. All modules should have a single folder at their root.
 That's the `app_modules` folder directly under the application root folder.
 2. All modules deserve their own folders.
 So, if you're creating a booking module, create a folder **booking** (under the `app_modules` folder, duh).
 Create a `controllers` folder under **booking**.